cameronwp/udportfolio/README.md

   ```

 1. Open a browser and visit localhost:8080
 1. Download and install [ngrok](https://ngrok.com/) to make your local server accessible remotely.

   ``` bash
   $> cd /path/to/your-project-folder
   $> ngrok 8080
   ```

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
+[More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!